8 things you need to know about medical device risk classification under the EU MDR

 To classify the medical device, you need to consult Annex VIII of the EU MDR, consisting of three chapters:

 - CLASSIFICATION RULES

-The risk classification of medical devices is governed by rules laid out in Annex VIII to the MDR.
-The classification rules in Annex VIII of the MDR are divided into 4 subsections: non-invasive devices, invasive devices, active devices and special rules.
-The first Chapter of this Annex provides the relevant definitions required to apply the classification rules and the implementing rules.
-These outline the device characteristics and definitions that are specific for the classification rules, such as:
+The first chapter of this Annex provides the relevant definitions required to apply the classification rules and the implementing rules.
+The definitions outline the device characteristics that are specific for the classification rules, such as:

-Duration of use: the difference between transient, short term, and long term;
+- Categories of duration of use: Transient, short term, and long term;

-Under the former EU Directive 93/42/EEC concerning medical devices (MDD), as amended, software was a rather neglected topic.
-With the MDR, a new classification rule solely for software is introduced.
-The MDR defines software as an ‘active device’, meaning that classification rules 9 to 13 of Annex VIII to the MDR have to be considered.
-In addition, special rules 15 and 22 can also apply to software.
+The EU MDR defines software as an “active device”, meaning that classification Rules 9 to 13 in Annex VIII that apply to active devices have to be considered.
+Among these, Rule 11 is specific to software.
+In addition, special Rules 15 and 22 can also apply to software.

-Rules 9 to 12 are used to classify devices which are related to the exchange of energy and/or substances between the body and diagnostic or therapeutic active devices.
-However, the risks related to medical stand-alone software mainly relate to the consequences of indirect harm from failure to provide correct information.
-To reflect this risk, rule 11 was introduced in the MDR.
+Rules 9 to 12 are used to classify devices which are involved in the exchange of energy and/or substances between the body and active devices for diagnostic or therapeutic purposes.
+However, the risks related to medical “standalone” software mainly stem from incorrect or missing information, which can be indirectly harmful.
+To reflect this risk, Rule 11 was introduced.

 - death or an irreversible deterioration of a person’s state of health, in which case it is in class III; or

 - a serious deterioration of a person’s state of health or a surgical intervention, in which case it is classified as class IIb.